mosip/documentation/docs/pre-registration-user-guide.md

 #### Attaching documents to the application
 **Document Categories and Applicable Document Types**
 * When user provides their demographic data, the pre-registration system captures the data.
 * Based on the parameters (from the configuration) for example - gender, age and residential status (Foreigner, National) from the demographic data, applicant types are determined.
-The pre-registration system then sends the id to the mapping.
+The pre-registration system then sends the ID to the mapping.
 * Based on the Applicant type, the Applicable Document categories are received from the mapping.
 The pre-registration system then displays only applicable categories.
 * The Document Category and type of documents in each category to be uploaded varies based on the applicant type.
 Pre-registration system displays only those types to the applicant.
 * Once the documents are uploaded by applicant the system performs virus scan to check the integrity of the document.
 Once the virus scan is successful, the document is encrypted and stored in the object store.